castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

     JOIN posts ON users.id = posts.user_id
     WHERE username = 'joeb';

 You can enter these into the mysql or sqlite3 clients to see what happens.

+## DBIx::Class and SQL

+The rest of the book won't dwell much on the actual SQL statements, as we're trying to abstract them with Perl.
+If you'd like to know what's going on behind the scenes in the following chapters, then you can set the `DBIC_TRACE` environment variable to 1 in your shell.
+In the bash shell for example it would look like this:

+    export DBIC_TRACE=1

+All DBIx::Class code in this shell will now output which statements it is running to the screen.
+To turn it off again, set it to `0`, or `unset` it.

+Now, on to chapter 3 and some actual Perl code.

 [^DDL]: Data Definition Language
 [^dbclass]: An online course in using databases, a good introduction to academic techniques.
 [^wpblog]: [](http://enwp.org/Blog)
+[^mysql]: A free and well-known database that works on various operating systems, see [](http://www.mysql.com).
+Get the DBD ([](http://metacpan.org/module/DBD::mysql)) to use it with Perl.
+[^sqlite]: A free, compact and single-file database that works on various operating systems, see [](http://sqlite.org).
+To use it with Perl, get [](http://metacpan.org/module/DBD::SQLite) which also contains the database itself.
+[^yesweknow]: Yes, SQLite doesn't strictly insist on data types being provided.
+It's a good idea to provide them anyway for easy transition to other databases, and clarity to other developers.
+[^mysqldatatypes]: [](http://dev.mysql.com/doc/refman/5.6/en/data-types.html) - the latest version at time of writing, make sure you find the documentaton that matches your actual installation.